 The performance of the FGS system in each of its guidance and control modes should be evaluated.
 The acceptability of the performance of the FGS may be based on test pilot assessment, taking into account the experience acquired from similar equipment capabilities, and the general behaviour of the aeroplane.
 The level of acceptable performance may vary according to aeroplane type and model.
 The FGS should be evaluated for its low and high manoeuvring capability.
-FAA AC 25-7A, Flight Test Guide may provide additional information on FGS test procedures.
+FAA AC 25-7A, Flight Test Guide AMC No.2 to CS 25.1329 may provide additional information on FGS test procedures.